 Both fingers and toes are at great risk for injury when moving.
-Fingers can easily get caught in doors, underneath unwieldy boxes and stepped on.
+Fingers can easily get caught indoors, underneath unwieldy boxes, and stepped on.
 If you’re wearing flip-flops or other open-toed shoes, you risk stubbing your toes or dropping a heavy box or piece of furniture on them.
 Breaking a toe is extremely common even if you simply stubbed it against a hard, wooden ottoman, for example.
 Fingernails and toenails can get painfully bent back, too.

 Most people do not use the muscles in their backs, arms and legs as strenuously or frequently as movers do when they haul furniture or other heavy objects.
 Movers can get injured, too, but since they transport heavy objects more often, their moving muscles are more used to the routine.

-If you plan to move during the summer or a hot day, you could become dehydrated if you don’t drink enough fluids.
+If you plan to move during the summer or on a hot day, you could become dehydrated if you don’t drink enough fluids.
 Drinking enough water can actually prevent injuries from happening by keeping your faculties sharp and alert and your energy level up.

 Injury Prevention Pointers During your Move

 If you don’t overwhelm your boxes and fill them to the brim with items, it will be easier to haul them.
 My Moving Reviews suggest not exceeding 50 pounds per box.
 Spend the extra money on additional boxes or contact FlatRate Moving about our box delivery service.

 Lift Boxes Properly

 Bend at the knees should be your refrain while moving.
 You’ve probably been hearing this advice for years, but are you following it?
 Learn the proper technique for lifting boxes and move slowly, being aware of your surroundings.